bug-or-feature/pst-fsb-site/docs/data_fsb.md

 ## new mongo collections

-This fork includes three entirely new MongoDB collections, `epic_history`, `market_info`, and `epic_periods`.
-Epic history is an Arctic collection, the other two are normal Mongo collections.
+This fork includes four entirely new MongoDB collections, `fsb_contract_prices`, `epic_history`, `market_info`, and `epic_periods`.
+FSB prices and epic history are Arctic collections, the other two are normal Mongo collections.
 They all relate to [the challenges with the way IG offer their bets](https://github.com/bug-or-feature/pysystemtrade-fsb#challenges).

 ### epic_history